Green Point Christian College

 Green Point Christian College is an independent non-denominational Christian co-educational primary and secondary day school, located in Green Point, New South Wales on the Central Coast of New South Wales, Australia.
 The school provides a religious and general education to approximately 1,100 students from Kindergarten to Year 12.

 History

 The school was established in 1982 by the Green Point Baptist Church.
-The principal is Mr Phillip Nash.
+The principal is Mr Joel van Bentum.